ronf/asyncssh/docs/api.rst

 correct passphrase.
 The resulting :class:`SSHKey` objects can then be included in thie list, each with an optional matching certificate.

-.. index:: Specifying private keys
+.. index:: Specifying public keys
 .. _SpecifyingPublicKeys:

 Specifying public keys